Retatrutide Dosing Guide: What Clinical Trials Tell Us

 Retatrutide Dosing in Clinical Trials

 Retatrutide is administered as a once-weekly subcutaneous injection, similar to other incretin-based therapies like semaglutide and tirzepatide.
 The dosing protocols used in clinical trials provide important insights into how the drug will likely be prescribed if approved.
+For a deeper dive into this area, see how to reconstitute and inject peptides.

 Important disclaimer: Retatrutide is an investigational drug that has not been approved by the FDA or any regulatory agency.
 The dosing information below is based on clinical trial protocols and is provided for educational purposes only.
 Do not attempt to self-administer retatrutide.